 If you have medical/hospital coverage only and need separate evacuation and repatriation insurance (“supplemental insurance”), here are some companies that sell it separately:

-- Relation Insurance offers a separate evacuation and repatriation plan (Cal State Northridge/IGCP International Student Insurance Plan),
+- JCB Insurance Solutions offers a separate evacuation and repatriation plan (CSU Northridge (CSUN) / Medical Evacuation and Repatriation)

 - Tokio Marine HCC – MIS Group also offers a separate evacuation and repatriation plan.

 - HCC Medical Insurance Service / Student Secure,

 Insurance is not automatically renewed.
 Remember to renew your insurance policy so that you are covered at all times (including during OPT).

 Your International Office is ARC - not IESC

 If Your I-20 was issued by The Tseng College, your International Office is in EU 200, in the Extended University (EU) Commons Building, in the Office of Admissions, Registration, and Client Services (ARC)

 Although you are a California State University, Northridge (CSUN) student, you do NOT report to CSUN’s International and Exchange Student Center (IESC).